thephpleague/uri-interfaces/README.md

 #### Relation with [PSR-7](http://www.php-fig.org/psr/psr-7/#3-5-psr-http-message-uriinterface)

 This interface exposes the same methods as `Psr\Http\Message\UriInterface`.
 But, unlike the `UriInterface`, this interface does not require the `http` and `https` schemes to be supported.
-The supported schemes are determined by the each concrete implementation.
+The supported schemes are determined by each concrete implementation.

 Contributing
 -------